"

 It is up to organisations and their employees to reduce the risk of data breaches occurring.

-Data breaches: How they occur and how to prevent them has information and tips on how to prevent data leaks at UQ.
+How to prevent data breaches has information and tips on how to prevent data leaks at UQ.

 As an individual, you can reduce the impact a data breach will have by practising sound password and account management such as using secure passwords and two-factor authentication (this is covered later in the module).